-In Mauritania, a new technical training centre has been opened to provide skilled workers ready to go into the jobs.
+Background: In Mauritania, a new technical training centre has been opened to provide skilled workers ready to go into the jobs.
 It will allow students to study at home, instead of in other countries.

 SYNOPSIS: The centre aims to supply the country's skilled tradesman and middle management staff from within Mauritania.
 It was officially opened by President Moktar Ould Daddah.